The intranet project then becomes more complex, with users not only working in different ways, but with fundamentally different needs from technology.

 Blue collar workers also often find it the hardest to connect and engage with their organisation, as they have so little interaction with the core culture, often work part time and aren’t always included in wider company initiatives.
 They often have to rely on word-of-mouth from line-managers and seniors in order to get a sense of what is occurring in their own organisation and receive no personal information that’s relevant to their role.
 This article from Harvard Business Journal explains this further.
 This results in a large number of employees struggling to see the relevance of their role in the long-term performance of the company, while at the same time often having one of the largest impacts on customer experience.

 How do you give your blue collar workers access to essential intranet functionality?

 At Unily, we think about this a lot, having had to face this issue with large-scale organisations for years.
 The traditional problem is that license costs are too high to be financially viable for thousands of blue collar workers.
 Taking Office 365 as an example, £3.00 per month/per user is a big investment for a blue collar worker, who will only use a fraction of the functionality.

-To combat this, we’ve designed our Unily Engage licensing option for our Unily product.
-For those who aren’t familiar with Unily, it’s our cloud-based Intranet-as-a-Service product that helps organisations adopt leading collaboration functionality in weeks, instead of years.
-Our core product, Unily Hub, integrates with Office 365, bringing all the different tools together into a seamless user interface, making the varying tools understandable for your users.
-As Unily is custom built as a standalone product separate from Office 365 and integrates using APIs, these integrations can be ‘switched off’ easily for the users who simply don’t need access to them.
+To combat this, we’ve designed our cloud-based Intranet-as-a-Service product that helps organisations adopt leading collaboration functionality in weeks, instead of years.
+Our product integrates with Office 365, bringing all the different tools together into a seamless user interface, making the varying tools understandable for your users.
+As Unily's platform is custom built as a standalone product separate from Office 365 and integrates using APIs, these integrations can be ‘switched off’ easily for the users who simply don’t need access to them.

-A Unily Engage user can login to the intranet on any device with their company or personal email, without an Office 365 license, and have access to:
+A user of our non-integrated internal communications platform can login to the intranet on any device with their company or personal email, without an Office 365 license, and have access to: